ThomasJohnson35/javahammer/README.md

 <img src="https://github.com/ThomasJohnson35/javahammer/assets/24684871/a9e44ef8-cbf9-4b3b-b1d9-450f0e5df7e5" width="250" height="500" />

-Special rules for weapons such as the "Twin-Linked" rule are taken into consideration when calculations are run and
+Special rules for weapons such as the "Twin-Linked" rule - which re-rolls all failed wound rolls - are taken into consideration when calculations are run and logged in the Results section.

 <img src="https://github.com/ThomasJohnson35/javahammer/assets/24684871/32d90f3d-9065-44a1-ab21-e88867309e92" width="250" height="500" /> <img src="https://github.com/ThomasJohnson35/javahammer/assets/24684871/626f4f68-5579-43a1-bc37-36bf7aefdf09" width="250" height="500" />

 <img src="https://github.com/ThomasJohnson35/javahammer/assets/24684871/437bedc5-6b0f-417c-8bcb-0fd03613d2e0" width="250" height="500" /> <img src="https://github.com/ThomasJohnson35/javahammer/assets/24684871/3614f236-45e6-4f90-8893-2be9521cda51" width="250" height="500" />

-Abstractions

 Manually creating weapon profiles and entering the data is not the only way to use the damage calculator feature of this app.
 Users can quickly import any weapon profile they are viewing into the list of profiles on display in the damage calculator tab by simply clicking the corresponding calculator icon next to weaopon profiles wherever they appear.